p-adic Differential Operators on Automorphic Forms on Unitary Groups: Introduction

 \section{Introduction}

 The goal of this paper is to study certain $p$-adic differential operators on automorphic forms on $U(n,n)$.
 This is one step in an ongoing project to construct certain $p$-adic $L$-functions attached to $p$-adic families of automorphic forms on $U(n)\times U(n)$.
-For example, in analogue with situation in \cite{kaCM}, these differential operators will be used in \cite{apptoSHL} to generalize the construction of the Eisenstein measure in \cite{SHL}.
-This, in turn, gives a more general construction of the $L$-functions in \cite{EEHLS} than the one originally proposed in \cite{SHL}.
+For example, in analogue with \cite{kaCM}, these differential operators will be used in \cite{apptoSHL} to generalize the construction of the Eisenstein measure in \cite{SHL}.
+This, in turn, gives a more general construction of the $L$-functions in \cite{EEHLS} than the one proposed in \cite{SHL}.

 The differential operators in this paper eliminate some of the restrictions on the extent to which the construction of $p$-adic $L$-functions proposed in \cite{SHL} can be generalized to construct more general $2$- or $3$-variable $p$-adic $L$-functions attached to families of automorphic forms: \begin{enumerate} \item{As the introduction of \cite{SHL} notes, M. Harris, J.-S. Li, and C. Skinner interpolate the $L$-function at a fixed point $s_0$; removal of the restriction that $s_0$ be fixed requires the differential operators that are the topic of this paper.
 This issue will be addressed in \cite{apptoSHL}.} \item{No one has constructed $p$-adic $L$-functions attached to vector-valued automorphic forms, only scalar-valued automorphic forms.
 The differential operators are expected to make this generalization possible.} \item{In particular, no one has constructed $p$-adic $L$-functions attached to vector-valued families of {\it non}-ordinary automorphic forms other than modular forms.
-The differential operators should also make this possible.
-In fact, this project originated from my attempt to construct (two- and three-variable) $p$-adic $L$-functions attached to certain families of overconvergent automorphic forms on the unitary groups $U(n,n)$.
-This paper can be viewed as a step in that project, which has turned out to be more widely applicable.} \end{enumerate} Indeed, the second and third issues are what led the author to study differential operators, and she expects to apply the differential operators to handle each of these situations in future work.
+This project originated from my attempt to construct (two- and three-variable) $p$-adic $L$-functions attached to certain families of overconvergent automorphic forms on $U(n,n)$.
+This paper can be viewed as a step in that project, which has turned out to be more widely applicable.} \end{enumerate}